divadsn/mpk-ttss/README.md

-# mpk-ttss
+# mpk-ttss-vehicles
-Live map with tram departures and schedules for faster search.
+Parsed vehicle info from multiple sources and bundled into one webservice.